flipt-io/cup/README.md

 **Template**

-Is a simple, builtin controller which uses Go's `text/template` to perform 1:1 API resource to file in repo mappings.
+Is a simple, built-in controller which uses Go's `text/template` to perform 1:1 API resource to file in repo mappings.

 There exist two templates:

-1. Directory template
+1. Directory Template

-This is used during `list` operations to map a namespace onto target directory exclusively containing files which each represent a single resource instance.
+This is used during `list` operations to map a namespace onto a target directory exclusively containing files that each represent a single resource instance.
 It can be configured with glob syntax to further constrain, which files in a target directory are considered resources.

-2. Path template
+2. Path Template

-This is used during `get`, `put` and `delete` operations to identify the particular file the resource should be read from, written to or deleted respectively.
+This is used during `get`, `put`, and `delete` operations to identify the particular file the resource should be read from, written to, or deleted respectively.

 <details>